wultra/powerauth-push-server/docs/Push-Server-API.md

 ```

-- `appId` - Application that user/s is/are using.
+- `appId` - Application that user is using.
 - `batch` - List of messages, see [documentation for sending a single message](#send-message) for details

 #### **Response**